-Throughout the campers' stay, counselors and staff watch for signs of fatigue, dehydration, improper eating, etc. that may indicate illness.
-Each morning, campers will have a routine health check, including a temperature reading and overall wellness check.
+Upon arrival and throughout the campers' stay, counselors and staff watch for signs of fatigue, dehydration, improper eating, etc. that may indicate illness.
+Each morning, campers will have a routine health check, including a daily temperature reading and overall wellness.
 If a camper expresses a health concern, they will be directed to the school representative.
 Parents will be notified immediately if a child has a fever in excess of 100 degrees, has been vomiting, or has evidence of lice.
 The parent will be asked to pick up the child immediately in any of these instances.

-Should a child have symptoms consistent with a communicable disease, they will be rapid antigen tested for COVID-19 and isolated from other campers until the parent picks up the child.
-In the case of a camper having a known communicable disease, the parents of all campers from that group will be notified.
+Should a child have symptoms consistent with a communicable disease, they will be isolated from other campers until the parent picks up the child.
+In the case of a camper having a known communicable disease, parents of all campers from that group will be notified.
 Please notify us if a communicable disease occurs shortly after returning home from camp.